isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 ### 3. Create an AEM Archetype-based project

 The archetype project is a maven-based template.
 It creates a minimal project based on best practice to get started with Headless Adaptive Forms.
 It also includes core Headless Adaptive Forms functionality for Forms as a Cloud Service.
-It is mandatory to create and deploy the archetype 37 or later based project during the beta phase.
-Post-beta the project would be required only for customizations.
+It is mandatory to create and deploy the archetype 37 or later based project.
+&reg;&reg;&reg;
 Depending on the operating system, run the maven command to create an Experience Manager Forms as a Cloud Service project.
 Use archetype version 37 or later.
 See [Archetype documentation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) to find the latest version of Archetype.

-+++ Microsoft® Windows
++++ Microsoft&reg; Windows

 1. Open the command prompt with Administrative privileges (Run command prompt or bash shell as an administrator).
 1. Run the below command: